We're giving you the chance to win back the value of your meal - every time you dine this month!

 brisket burger at smokestak

 What: Smokestak started out life as a street food shack after founder David Carter was inspired by his travels around the deep south of America.
-He eventually went on to open this bricks and mortar site in 2016, an industrial sort of place with a large open kitchen where chefs wield their barbecue prowess.
-The menu is meat-heavy and separated into small and large sharing plates, starting with nibble dishes such as wood roasted bone marrow with sourdough and working up to charred pork belly ribs, beef brisket with mustard sauce, and 30-day dry aged beef rib.
+He eventually went on to open this brick-and-mortar site in 2016, an industrial sort of place with a large open kitchen where chefs wield their barbecue prowess.
+The menu is meat-heavy and separated into small and large sharing plates, starting with nibble dishes such as crispy ox cheek with anchovy mayo and working up to charred pork belly ribs, beef brisket with mustard sauce, and 30-day dry-aged beef rib.

 Where: 35 Sclater Street, E1 6LB